Your move: ECE alumnus reflects on 50 years of computer chess and AI

 Newborn also played a major role in organizing the two historic matches between IBM’s Deep Blue and Garry Kasparov, the world chess champion at that time.
 As chairman of the ACM Computer Chess Committee, he led the organizing committee for the first match.
 The second match a year later, the Rematch, was organized by IBM, and Newborn served as head of the officials.

 With the strength of history and experience on his side, Newborn witnessed a combination of amazing leaps in technology ever since.
 With deep learning technology, computers are left alone to figure out and master games without human assistance.
 This has led him to seriously ponder the future of AI.
 Will it remain based upon human intelligence or will scientists look to computers, animals - or even alien life for new ideas?
-The topic resonates even more today with military reports of highly-advanced unknown aircraft and advancements in understanding the intelligence of animals in nature.
+The topic resonates, even more, today with military reports of highly advanced unknown aircraft and advancements in understanding the intelligence of animals in nature.

 Following the science over the years, Newborn has noticed how new technology is often first met with skepticism, but ultimately has a way of beating the odds.
 People have accepted wearing seat belts, or that smoking cigarettes is unhealthy.
 IBM Watson won Jeopardy with a computer the size of a room.
 AI is even giving songwriters a run for their money.

-Ohio State Electrical and Computer Engineering Professor Aylin Yener holds the Roy and Lois Chope Chair in Engineering, and is world-renown for her research in cybersecurity, communications, as well as networked and integrated systems.
+Ohio State Electrical and Computer Engineering Professor Aylin Yener holds the Roy and Lois Chope Chair in Engineering and is world-renown for her research in cybersecurity, communications, as well as networked and integrated systems.

 "The role of AI is continuing to grow in impacting our lives, and a lot of (big and small) decisions are being rendered by algorithms," Yener said.
 "Early pioneers of AI deserve a lot of the credit in demonstrating the power of AI, including in strategy games like chess.
 It is inspiring to see these early efforts from Ohio State ECE alumni."

 Newborn's unique story also reflects the special pathways ECE graduates find when they combine their passions with a lifelong drive for knowledge.
-His interests in AI through computer chess came about because of a childhood love of athletics and games.
+His interest in AI through computer chess came about because of a childhood love of athletics and games.
 His father was a sportswriter for the former Cleveland Press, and the boy spent his youth playing chess and tennis against his brother – a formidable opponent.

 That interest in chess continued during his days at Ohio State, including playing in the Bay City Open, a tournament in which the eventual world champion Bobby Fischer was a participant.
 In the final round, Newborn said, Fischer was paired with grandmaster Arthur Bisguier.
 The title was at stake.